coding-dojo-data-science/data-viz-mock-belt-exam/README.md

 <li>Color your visualization by the sum of Confirmed cases

-<li>Include Province State, and FIPS fields in the tooltip.
+<li>Add the UID field to the tooltip.

 <li>Change the Style of the background map layer to Dark.
 <ul>